 CIS referral forms shall be sent to the member's QI health plan or to MQD/HCSB if member's QI health plan is unknown.
 MQD will forward any CIS referral forms received to the member's current QI health plan.
 Referrals should be as complete as feasible before submission to the QI health plan; however, referring parties should be encouraged to submit the referral form and any available documentation regardless of the availability of complete information.
 It is the QI health plan's responsibility to obtain and assure completeness of information and documentation to confirm eligibility for CIS.

-Upon referral notification, the QI health plan will independently verify that the member meets eligibility criteria.
 If the member is identified to be in immediate danger, or is currently a threat to self or others, the QI health plan shall take immediate action to provide resources to stabilize the members, regardless of eligibility for CIS.